28 April 2019

 I imagined the personality clash to be like two worlds colliding.
 Okay, it's not quite that good, but it's still pretty awesome and revisiting it again despite being twenty+ years older gave me a similar kind of joy.

-In previous years Batman had faced some twisted minds in his own world, but he'd never encountered anything like quite Judge Death before.
+In previous years Batman had faced some twisted minds in his own world, but he'd never encountered anything quite like Judge Death before.
 When the superfiend D-Jumps from Mega-City One to Gotham it's going to take more than a glimpse of a winged mammal suit to save the city from being Judddgggged.

 You'll need to be a fan of both characters to get the most from it.
 Author's Wagner and Grant had more experience writing for Joe, and it shows.
 They don't do Batman an injustice, they capture his personality well and don't compromise his integrity, but when weighed out it's mostly Dredd's story.
 I'm perfectly okay with that, but it's worth mentioning in case you're here solely for Batsy.